42juododranoel/doebus/README.md

 ## Django

-### You business domain logic should be in services
+### Your business domain logic should be in services

 Historically people used models to store business domain logic, but in my experience it’s better to store it in services, because they are easier to test and maintain.
 Service is a small class which inherits from BaseService and does some piece of business logic.
 Typical services include `PostCreator`, `UserImporter`, `MembershipUpdater` and so on.
 The most important part of service is `act` method, it should be overriden and store service code inside of it.
 If validation is needed, override `validate` method.
 Remember that in 95% of cases the service needs to return some kind of object or objects, usually the ones which were processed by it.
 More services is better, smaller services are better.
+This is addressed via `BaseService` in [doebus-django.](https://github.com/vsevolod-skripnik/doebus-django)

 ```Python
 ❌